-Catherine Anderson FRGS is the Founding Trustee of The Angus McDonald Trust.
+Catherine is the Founder of The Angus McDonald Trust.
 She was educated at schools in Italy and Austria, and at Durham University.
 In 2005 she established NGO Kokonor in the Tibetan exile community of McLeod Ganj, an ethical manufacturing outlet training and employing Tibetan refugees.
 Since 2010 she has been Chief of Staff to author, Afghanistan expert and British MP and government minister Rory Stewart.
 She is editor of Angus McDonald's India’s Disappearing Railways, published by Carlton Books in November 2014, and curated accompanying exhibitions in London, Sydney and Melbourne.
-She has written for The Guardian, The Daily Telegraph, and various travel magazines, and is a Huffington Post contributor.
-Her memoir A Map of the Heart will be published in 2017, and for her next book she will follow Angus’s 1994 journey from China to Myanmar.
+She has written for The Guardian, The Daily Telegraph, Geographical, and various travel magazines, and is a Huffington Post contributor.
+Her memoir The End of All Our Exploring was published in February 2017.
+For more information visit www.catherineanderson.live

 Alexander Zubrzycki is Project Officer for the Myanmar operations of The Angus McDonald Trust.
 Alexander has worked with the Trust since 2013, helping with initial research into palliative care in South East Asia.
 He has a Bachelors degree in International and Global Studies from the University of Sydney.
 Alexander previously worked as a writer on The Australian newspaper and was Treasurer of the International and Global Studies Society at his university.
 He first fell in love with Myanmar during a month long visit in 2012, when he was captured by the kindness of its people and the awe-inspiring beauty of its landscape.